HazemAbdelghafar/Customer-Churn-DEPI/README.md

 ### Milestone 4: MLOps & Deployment
 - Developed a user-friendly web application using **Streamlit** for real-time customer churn prediction.
 - Developed a robust **FastAPI** app for both API and web-based JSON input.
+- **Containerized the FastAPI app using Docker for easy deployment and scalability.**
 - Integrated the preprocessing pipeline into both apps to ensure consistency with the training process.
 - Saved and loaded the trained scaler and model using **pickle** for seamless deployment (see `model/` directory).
 - Designed interactive interfaces for users to input customer data and view predictions.